Saturday, March 06, 2021

 Core Blimey!

 Those with a good memory may remember already seeing Frenetic here on AtariCrypt about five years ago?
 However, my review was, ahem, less than favourable.
 If I remember correctly, the graphics were nice and I thought the gameplay was well-balanced.
 Yet, I oddly rated it as nothing more than a cheap & nasty Amiga port.
 Well, that was a long time ago and I figured that I needed to revisit Core's vertically-scrolling shoot 'em up.
-Let's see if I was wrong.
+Let's see if I was wrong back then.

 Before we begin, how about a screenshot?
 Yeah, let's do just that so here you go...